chongzhizhao/chongzhizhao.github.io/index.md

 ## Contact

-If you are a recruiter, please find me at chongzhizhao4 (at) gmail (dot) com.
+If you are a recruiter, please contace me at chongzhizhao4 (at) gmail (dot) com.

 ## Hobby Projects